 The Nathaniel W. Taylor Lectureship in Theology was created in 1902 by a gift from Rebecca Taylor Hatch of Brooklyn, New York, in memory of her father, who was Dwight Professor of Didactic Theology from 1822 to 1858.
-A series of lectures on some theme in theology is given every second year.
+A series of lectures on some theme in theology is given every second year, alternating with the Shaffer Lecture series.